-&lt;sup>1 "Debt" under the California Constitution excludes short-term obligations such as tax and revenue anticipation notes and lease transactions such as COPs.
+2 "Debt" under the California Constitution excludes short-term obligations such as tax and revenue anticipation notes and lease transactions such as COPs.

 Both General Obligation Bonds and COPs are considered "direct debt" of the District and are also included in the measurement of "overall direct debt" issued by all local public agencies within the District's boundaries.
-It is important to monitor the levels and growth of direct and overall direct debt as they reflect the debt burden borne by our taxpayers and provide perspective on taxpayers' capacity for future additional debt.
-The Debt Management Policy sets forth various municipal market debt ratios and benchmarks against which the District measures and compares its debt burden.
+It is important to monitor the levels and growth of direct debt and overall debt as they reflect the debt burden borne by our taxpayers and provide perspective on taxpayers' capacity for future additional debt.
+The Debt Management Policy sets forth municipal market debt ratios and benchmarks against which the District measures and compares its debt burden.
 This Debt Report provides a summary of the District's direct debt performance in this regard.